 The campus itself provides a wide range of activities.
 Students who join the athletic teams face physical challenges together.
 Attending a lecture by a Supreme Court justice can offer new insights into how legal precedents are set.
 Helping at a local shelter often leads to a new understanding of human needs and perseverance.
 Trinity provides a variety of programs to meet the needs of its diverse community, which includes undergraduate and graduate students; commuter and resident students; and national and international students.
 When these groups work together, there is a dynamic opportunity for sharing insights and experience.

-Student Affairs is a comprehensive and collaborative unit on campus that includes the following units: Athletics; Campus Dining; Campus Housing and Residence Life; Campus Ministry; Health and Wellness Center; and Student Services and Activities.
+Student Affairs is a comprehensive and collaborative unit on campus that includes the following units: Athletics; Campus Housing and Residence Life; Campus Ministry; Dining Services; Health and Wellness Center; Security and Public Safety and Student Services and Activities.
 Student Affairs supports the mission of the university through encouraging personal growth and enriching the quality of campus life through innovative student-centered services and programs that foster self-efficacy, leadership and integrity.
 Student Affairs strives to increase student retention, foster engagement and build community by empowering our students within an inclusive and supportive environment.
 Student Affairs is committed to providing appropriate support for every student, in all academic units.

 Student Activities and Leadership

 Trinity offers a variety of opportunities for learning and experience outside the classroom.
 Through the Dean of Student Services office and the Student Government Councils, student organizations conduct campus-wide events for entertainment, cultural enrichment, political awareness, and service.
 Student-run clubs, such as The Black Student Alliance, the Women’s Student Action Coalition, Ladies F.I.R.S.T.
 Math and Science Club, and the Butterfly Network; sponsor activities and programs that are open to all students enrolled at Trinity.
-Trinity students help manage The Record, a literary magazine.
+Trinity students help manage The Record, a literary magazine and the Trinity Times, student operated digital publication and platform.
 Trinity also has chapters of several national honor societies: Phi Beta Kappa; Alpha Sigma Lambda, the national honor society for adult learners; Beta Kappa Chi, the national honor society for science; Lambda Pi Eta, the national honor society for communications; Pi Sigma Alpha, the national honor society for political science; Alpha Phi Sigma, the national honor society for criminal justice; Phi Alpha Theta, the national honor society for history; Sigma Iota Rho, the national honor society for international security studies; and Psi Chi, the national honor society for psychology.

 Campus Ministry lives out the mission of Trinity through building community, nurturing faith through praise and worship opportunities, and actively seeking avenues for social justice.
 Uniquely poised at the intersection of Church and Higher Education, Campus Ministry encourages the campus community to form a sense of ultimate purpose and meaning while cultivating greater freedom, understanding, maturity and integration.
 Our common life is rooted in the shared belief that education and faith are transforming powers.
 Modeled by the friendship of St. Julie Billiart and her co-foundress, Francoise Blin de Bourdon, we celebrate our diversity, interdependence and solidarity.
 Trinity’s mission of education with justice remains grounded in friendship across racial, ethnic, economic and religious lines.